 With the lifting of the building moratorium, a number of projects have been approved since 2016 and large scale residential, commercial and industrial projects are under construction in the Natomas Basin even though the levee improvements have not been completed.
+As such, development since 2016 has likely increased the vulnerability to those in the District.
+The District facilities are built with these issues in mind, so it has likely not increased the vulnerability to the District itself.
 It should be noted, the previous work on the perimeter levee system by SAFCA from 2007 to 2017 addressed the highest risk areas to the existing levee system.
 Refer to the City and County for specific projects approved since 2016.